ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 and scriptable framework for running SS3 simulations.
 Here, we introduce `ss3sim`, an `R` package that facilitates large-scale, rapid, and reproducible simulation testing with SS3.
-`ss3sim` requires only minor modifications to an existing SS3 model configuration along with a set of plain-text control files describing alternative states of nature, sampling scenarios, and assessment scenarios.
+`ss3sim` requires an existing SS3 model configuration along with a set of plain-text control files describing alternative states of nature, sampling scenarios, and assessment scenarios.